Rhode Island (RI) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Rhode Island Residential Landlord and Tenant Act, R.I.
-Gen. Laws Title 34, Chapter 18.
+Governing statute: R.I.
+Gen. Laws Title 34, Chapter 18 (Residential Landlord and Tenant Act).
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Rhode Island FAQ